soupuwu/DelayPrint/README.md

 # Delay Print

-Delays the start of a print to a given time via cron job.
-If a print is already running when the job should be started, it will not start.
+Delays the start of a print to a given time, does not lock the printer up until the scheduled print.
+If a print is already running when the scheduled start time is reached, the scheduled print will not be run.
+If the server is shutdown/restarted, scheduled jobs will be lost.

 ## Setup